wevbarker/Martensite/README.md

 - Improved signal-to-noise ratio for the excellence of ideas, due to all proposals having - and being expected to have - flawless presentation.
 - A general diminution of grantsmanship itself as a proxy metric, and a return to results-based evaluation: "_Stop promising to do things.
 What did you publish with your last grant, and who cited you?_"

 **Martensite** is intended to bring this saturation forwards in time.
-It should be cloned, forked, or used a prompt for those wishing to roll their own system.
+The source should be cloned, forked, or used a prompt for those wishing to roll their own system.
 The name derives from the hard, strong crystalline phase of steel formed by rapid quenching.

 ## Quick Start